MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Problem Formulation

 \subsection{Multi-Agent Imitation}

 We aim to achieve decentralized multi-modal multi-agent coordination through multi-agent imitation learning.
 We assume that we have access to a dataset $\mathcal{D}$ containing $M$ expert demonstrations where each demonstration is a collection of $N$ agents interacting with each other for a finite horizon of time $T$.
 Each demonstration in the dataset is a set of tuples $\{(\xi^i,o^i)\}_{i=1}^N$, where $o^i$ is the observation of agent $i$ and $\xi^i = \{a^i_0,\ldots,a^i_{T-1}\}$ is the corresponding finite-horizon ($T$) trajectory of actions executed by agent $i$ associated with observation $o^i$.
-Note that the expert demonstrations may be multi-modal in nature, i.e., for a given observation $o^i$, we may have two or more different expert actions.
+Note that the expert demonstrations may be multi-modal in nature, i.e., for a given observation at time $t$, $o^i_t$, we may have two or more different expert actions.
 We assume that the agents exhibit coordination through various modes in the expert demonstrations of interactions.

-We parameterize each agent $i$'s policy via parameters $\theta^i$ Let $\theta = \{\theta^i\}_{i=1}^N$ the set of joint-policy parameters of all agents.
-Our goal is to learn a set of decentralized policies $\{\pi_{\theta^1}^1, \ldots, \pi_{\theta^N}^N\}$ that can collectively reproduce individual agent behavior and learn implicit coordination among agents from the dataset $\mathcal{D}$.
-To achieve this, we operate under the CTDE paradigm.
-During the centralized training, the agents share a common loss function, allowing our learning process to learn coordination among agents.
-During decentralized execution, we want each policy to operate independently, where each agent $i$ only relies on local observations $o^i$ to select actions.
+We parameterize each agent $i$'s policy via parameters $\theta^i$.
+Let $\theta = \{\theta^i\}_{i=1}^N$ be the set of joint policy parameters of all agents.
+Our goal is to learn a set of decentralized policies $\{\pi_{\theta^1}^1, \ldots, \pi_{\theta^N}^N\}$ that can collectively reproduce individual agents' behaviors and learn implicit coordination among the agents from the dataset $\mathcal{D}$.
+To achieve this, we operate under the \maulik{joint training with decentralized execution} paradigm.
+During the \maulik{joint} training, the agents share a common loss function, allowing our learning process to learn coordination among agents.
+During decentralized execution, we want each policy to operate independently, where each agent $i$ only relies on its local observations at a time $t$, $o^i_t$, to select its action $a^i_t$.

 We model each decentralized policy as a conditional diffusion model.
 The following section briefly reviews the continuous-time diffusion framework that forms the foundation of our approach.